 With the band complete, we began rehearsing a couple of times a week.
 We rented out a really cool practice space.
 It was about the size of a five car garage.
 It had no windows and we painted all the walls and the ceiling purple.
 Tom set up his drum riser and we put two big Trip Romeo banners on each side of the drums.
 Our practice space essentially looked like a stage.
 Things were finally starting to feel like a real band.

 Tom and I began hanging out a lot and became good friends.
 I remember we would hang out many times after practice, drinking too much beer and talking about God knows what.
 Neither of us cared about how late it got.
 More than once when we decided to call it a night, we were blinded by the morning sun as we opened the door of our windowless practice space.

 There were not a lot of places to play in Colorado Springs, but we played when we could.
 We also went to Denver (60 miles north of Colorado Springs) a few times and played some clubs there.
 We probably played an average of once or twice a month.

 Over the next few days, I wrestled with my conscious.
 In the end, I decided to join Valor.
-I did not see what they had over Trip Romeo, but I could not deny their popularity.
-I also realized how hard I had been working over the years to get in a good band.
-Without moving to Los Angeles, Valor was the best chance I had at making it.
+I realized how hard I had been working over the years to get in a good band.
+Without moving to Los Angeles, Valor was the best chance I had at “making it”.
 I had to make a move.

 I remember calling the guys from Trip Romeo together to tell them I was leaving the band.
 Realistically, I knew that the band would not continue without me.
 It was a hard meeting for me but the guys all took it well.
 That night, Trip Romeo ended forever and I was about to embark on a life-changing journey.